-The Emory University Department of Rehabilitation Medicine, in conjunction with Children’s Healthcare of Atlanta, offers an accredited one- or two-year fellowship in pediatric rehabilitation medicine.
+The Emory University Department of Rehabilitation Medicine, in conjunction with Children’s Healthcare of Atlanta, offers an Accreditation Council for Graduate Medical Education (ACGME)-accredited one- or two-year fellowship in pediatric rehabilitation medicine.
 The program length has been established by the American Board of Physical Medicine and Rehabilitation (PM&R).

 Pediatric Rehabilitation Medicine at Children’s provides care for children with special healthcare needs via more than 10,000 patient contacts each year.
 It is one of the largest pediatric inpatient units in the country.

 Participants in the Pediatric Rehabilitation Medicine (Physiatry) Fellowship Program have the opportunity to:

 - Care for children with acute and chronic disabilities.

 - Gain exposure to unique areas of pediatric medicine and rehabilitation, such as cancer rehabilitation and cardiac rehabilitation.